jancarloviray/scalable-maintainable-css/README.md

 ### Prefixes

-Why prefixes?
+Why use prefixes?
 It makes it easier to read through the source code and see which is which.
 It forces a strict sense of conscious difference between what a layout is versus what a component is.

-p-  page specific, usually applied on the body element;
+- p-  page specific, usually applied on the body element;
-l-  layout like columns, wrappers, containers, etc... c-  for components u-  utility classes js- hooks for js; should never appear in css itself
+- l-  layout like columns, wrappers, containers, etc...
+- c-  for components
+- u-  utility classes
+- js- hooks for js; should never appear in css itself